centaurus22/ruhrpottmetaller-editor/README.md

 If you want to support the development, you can send money via PayPal to https://www.paypal.me/klausthorres or BTC to 13TTodytvT7GebEAfHusb3ug87Sos3W3nk.
 ## Contact
-If you have any question, just drop a message at thorres [at] brothersofgrey [dot] net.
+If you have any question, just drop a message at ruhrpottmetaller [at] freenet [dot] de.